haiphamcoder/kafka-kraft-scram/README.md

 # Kafka KRaft with SCRAM Authentication

-A production-ready Docker Compose setup for Apache Kafka using KRaft (Kafka Raft) consensus protocol instead of ZooKeeper, with SASL/SCRAM authentication for enhanced security.
+A development and testing Docker Compose setup for Apache Kafka using KRaft (Kafka Raft) consensus protocol instead of ZooKeeper, with SASL/SCRAM authentication.
+This setup provides a solid foundation that can be enhanced for production use.

 ## 🚀 Overview

 This project provides a complete, containerized Kafka cluster setup that eliminates the dependency on ZooKeeper by using KRaft mode.
-The cluster includes three Kafka brokers with built-in SCRAM authentication, making it suitable for development, testing, and production environments.
+The cluster includes three Kafka brokers with built-in SCRAM authentication, making it suitable for development, testing, and learning purposes.

+**Use Cases:**

+- 🧪 **Development environments**
+- 🧪 **Testing and QA**
+- 📚 **Learning Kafka KRaft mode**
+- 🚀 **Foundation for production setup** (with enhancements)

+**Not Suitable For:**

+- ❌ **Production environments** (without significant modifications)
+- ❌ **High-security requirements**
+- ❌ **Compliance-heavy industries**

 **Key Features:**

 - **KRaft Mode**: Modern consensus protocol replacing ZooKeeper
-- **SASL/SCRAM Authentication**: Secure client authentication
+- **SASL/SCRAM Authentication**: Basic client authentication
 - **Multi-Broker Cluster**: 3 brokers for high availability
 - **Docker Compose**: Easy deployment and management
-- **Production Ready**: Includes proper security and monitoring
+- **Development Ready**: Includes basic security and monitoring

 ## 📋 Prerequisites